DirectXMan12/dijkstra-lang-llvm/README.md

 ### Modifications to LLVM ###

 The compiler uses a couple modifications to the LLVM (Haskell) libraries.
 The code used merely requires a couple of methods to be made public, and a couple lines of Haskell FFI to be written.
 More instructions to follow when I figure out/remember what exactly I changed.
-It suffices to simply disable the LLVM sections of the code if you do not wish to make the modification.
+~~It suffices to simply disable the LLVM sections of the code if you do not wish to make the modifications yourself~~ **Just use `dcc-simple INPUTFILE` if you do not wish to figure out the changes yourself**.
 The compiler will still be able to output LLVM IR, just not the LLVM bitcode.

 Dijkstra Language
 -----------------